 Town in the state of Saxony-Anhalt

-Represents an outstanding testimony to medieval art and architecture
+Represents an outstanding testimony of medieval art and architecture

 Location and site